spider-z3r0/sashlab_stress/README.md

 ### Planned stressors

-- Digit Span Task
+- Digit Span
-- Nonsense Syllable Task
+- Nonsense Syllable

 ## Installation
 Ensure you have Python 3.12 or newer.
 To install the CLI, run: